jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-02-23 Done Reading Circle 3 Strategy

 An idea for today would be to read "Circle 3 Strategy".
 That document is supposed to be about software development, not language design.
 At least, that is the new goal I have with that document.
-Some things in it are relevant for the Circle Docs.
+Some things in it are relevant for the Encircle Docs.
 "Goal of the Language" is where it is part about the language design, not so much the software development.
-I might use/move this text to the Circle Planning Docs.
+I might use/move this text to the Encircle Planning Docs.
 Was at "More Tips" processing things.

-At what point am I going to be more rigorous in splitting off the Circle Planning Docs from the rest?
+At what point am I going to be more rigorous in splitting off the Encircle Planning Docs from the rest?
 Not yet, I think.
 It's still a mash up of both in the planning docs I am reading now.

 ### 2020-02-20 Done